Ann Arbor Potters Guild

 Jane White

-My recent work has been combining glass murine, frits, and stringers to add focal points to thrown texture and color, line and pools to rammed sawdust clay.
+My recent work has combined glass murrine, frits, and stringers to add focal points to thrown texture and rammed sawdust clay.
 In addition to this sculptural work, I have focused on mugs and enjoy loose, often uncentered forms.
 They are most successful when you see they are on the edge of collapse but maintain their function.

 Matt Winchester